 3 - Safety Assurance

 |3.4||Alignment and update of Performance Metrics: Regional & Network Safety Performance to include KRA's|

 1.1 Scope of SMS

 The Safety Management System (SMS) provides a framework and guidance on managing occupational health and safety.
-This manual sets out the recommended minimum standard that shall be applied throughout Menzies Aviation (MA) at all locations worldwide.
+This manual sets out the recommended minimum standard that shall be applied throughout Menzies Aviation ltd at all locations worldwide.

-MA encompass a broad range of activities in a large number of locations around the world, each with its own operating circumstances and pressures.
+The company encompasses a broad range of activities in a large number of locations around the world, each with its own operating circumstances and pressures.
 The purpose of the SMS is to provide an overview of MA’s hierarchy of policies and set parameters for each facility to strive to operate.
 MA is fully committed to a process of continual improvement to ensure safe systems of work are available to safeguard its operational activities, employees, and customers alike.

 A SMS is a business-like approach to safety.
 It is a systematic, precise and proactive process for managing safety risks.
 As with all management systems, a SMS provides for goal setting, planning and measuring performance.
 Our SMS is woven into the fabric of our organisation, it becomes our culture; the way we work.